 Sonography plays an important role in these patients and many authors have demonstrated that the combination of an echogenic inner mucosal layer and hypoechoic outer muscular layer are highly suggestive of a GTDC 4.

-A barium study may show filling defect due an extrinsic compression from these cystic masses.
+A barium study may show a filling defect due to extrinsic compression from these cystic masses.

 CT scans will show a fluid-attenuation cystic mass in close contact with the stomach.